Ice hockey in Latvia: National team

-The Latvian national team has never reached beyond the quarter finals of any major ice hockey tournament.
+The Latvian national team has never reached beyond the quarter finals of any major ice hockey tournament, except for the 2023 championship after winning against USA and got a bronze medal.

 Women's Ice Hockey

 The Latvian women's national team has been involved in international title fights since 1993 and won the B European Championship in the same year, allowing them to participate in the IIHF European Championship in 1995.
 This tournament was held in Riga and the ladies of the Latvian federation won only sixth place, so the Latvian selection returned to the B-group.
 A year later, however, the team could celebrate the runner-up of the B-EM.

 From 1999, the field of participants of the World Championship was increased.
 However, the Latvian women were only able to reach a back rank in the Qualifying Tournament for the A World Championship, and since then they have been playing in the IIHF World Championship B Group usually occupy places in the midfield.